 IHC for UP II and III is primarily used to determine the origin of a cancer of unknown primary site (CUP).
 Protein and mRNA analysis have indicated that UP II and III primarily is expressed in urothelial cells and as such enabling IHC for UP to be used to differentiate urothelial carcinomas from other neoplasia.
 Initially publications focused on IHC for UP III showing a high analytical specificity but only a moderate analytical sensitivity.
 The first paper by Kaufmann et al reported an overall sensitivity of 57% for primary and metastatic urothelial carcinomas.
 Subsequent publications e.g. by Aaron M. et al have not been able to confirm this and in the diagnostic work-up of CUP, IHC for UP III have shown a low analytical sensitivity in the range of 25-50% for invasive/metastatic urothelial carcinomas.
 IHC for UP II have been reported to provide an increased analytical sensitivity for urothelial carcinomas compared to IHC for UP III.
 Recent publications indicate a range of 70-80%.
 Both UPII and UPIII show a higher expression levels in grade I and II urothelial carcinomas compared to grade III.

-At present and according to publications and preliminary data generated in this NordiQC assessment, urethra and tonsil are recommended as positive and negative tissue controls for URO II/III.
+At present and according to publications and preliminary data generated in the NordiQC assessment of run 59, urethra and tonsil are recommended as positive and negative tissue controls for URO II/III.
 In urethra, protocols must be calibrated to provide a moderate to strong, distinct predominantly membranous staining reaction in virtually all umbrella cells.
 A weak cytoplasmic staining should be seen in intermediate urothelial cells.
 In tonsil, no staining reaction should be seen, especially squamous epithelial cells being negative.
 No data are available on low-level expressing normal tissues/cells and thus it is important to secure an “as strong as possible reaction” for URO II/III in urothelial umbrella and intermediate cells without any reaction in the negative tissue controls.